Dr. Jesse Krebs

 Dr. Krebs frequently performs as a substitute with the Kansas City Symphony and has been featured as a concerto soloist with the North Carolina, Central Florida, and Southeast Iowa Symphony Orchestras.
-He has also played with the Tallahassee, Greensboro, Fayetteville, and Quincy Symphony Orchestras, and with the new music ensemble Alarm Will Sound.
+He has also played with the Tallahassee, Greensboro, Fayetteville, Quincy and Missouri Symphony Orchestras, and with the new music ensemble Alarm Will Sound.
 In 2002, he was one of three American semifinalists selected for the International Clarinet Association Young Artist Competition and competed in Stockholm, Sweden.
 He received a Doctor of Music in clarinet performance from the Florida State University, where he was a graduate teaching assistant and played under the baton of guest conductors Krzysztof Penderecki and Bobby McFerrin.
 He received a Master of Music from the University of North Texas, and a Bachelor of Music from the University of North Carolina at Greensboro, where he won the university concerto competition and received the Presser Foundation Scholarship.
 His clarinet teachers include Frank Kowalsky, James Gillespie, Kelly Burke and Curtis Craver.

 Dr. Krebs performed on recitals at the International Clarinet Association Conferences (ClarinetFest) in Ostend, Belgium (2018), Lincoln, NE (2012), Austin, TX (2010) and Kansas City, MO (2008), and he presented a lecture on the clarinet soloists of the John Philip Sousa Band at the 2006 ClarinetFest in Atlanta, GA.
 He also participated on the judging panel for the 2010, 2011, and 2015 ICA Research Competitions, and served as the ICA Research Coordinator from 2016 to 2018.
 Dr. Krebs was a guest performer at the 2011 Iowa Clarinet Day, the 2016 Arkansas Clarinet Day, the 2016 Eastern Kentucky Clarinet Festival, the 2017 South Dakota Clarinet Day, and the 2018 Midwest ClariFest (Nebraska).
 His articles have been published in The Clarinet journal, The Instrumentalist magazine, the NACWPI journal, and the Missouri School Music magazine.
 He has performed on Iowa Public Television, has recorded with the North Texas Wind Symphony (Klavier and GIA labels), and has given guest artist recitals and master classes at the Royal Irish Academy of Music (Dublin), Mahidol University (Bangkok), Imperial College (London), the University of Costa Rica, the Illinois State University, the University of Central Arkansas, Ouachita Baptist University, UNC-Charlotte, the University of Northern Iowa, Winona State University, Northwestern State University, Eastern Kentucky University, the University of Nebraska-Lincoln, and the National Music Museum.
 Dr. Krebs also presented a clinic on teaching clarinet at the 2009 Missouri Music Educators Association Conference and was featured as concerto soloist with the Truman Wind Symphony at the 2014 CBDNA Conference in Fayetteville, Arkansas.
 He has premiered works by composers Paul Chihara, Robert Tindle, Man-Ching Donald Yu, Victor Marquez, Thomas Dempster, Charles Gran, and Nicholas Maluf.

 The accomplishments of his clarinet students include receiving a Fulbright Grant to teach in Spain, attending the Tanglewood, Brevard, and Aspen summer music festivals, winning the MMTA Collegiate Woodwinds Competition and the Truman concerto competition, presenting at the National Conference on Undergraduate Research, and receiving graduate acceptance into some of the most prestigious music programs in the country.
-Under his direction, the Truman Clarinet Choir performed at the 2012 and 2016 Missouri Music Educators Association Conventions, the 2012 Buffet Crampon/Vandoren Clarinet Ensemble Festival in Greensboro, NC, the 2013 MTNA National Conference in Anaheim, CA, the 2016 International Clarinet Association's ClarinetFest Conference, and the 2017 Missouri Bandmasters Association Convention.
+Under his direction, the Truman Clarinet Choir performed at the 2012, 2016 & 2020 Missouri Music Educators Association Conventions, the 2012 Buffet Crampon/Vandoren Clarinet Ensemble Festival in Greensboro, NC, the 2013 MTNA National Conference in Anaheim, CA, the 2016 International Clarinet Association's ClarinetFest Conference, and the 2017 Missouri Bandmasters Association Convention.
 Dr. Krebs was awarded the 2016 William O’Donnell Lee Advising Award and the 2018 Truman Academic Innovation Award.
 He has been nominated five times for the Truman State University Educator of the Year Award, and was selected as a finalist in 2011 and 2019.
 He was also nominated for the GRAMMY Music Educator Award.
 He is an Honorary Member of the National Society of Collegiate Scholars and the Tau Beta Sigma, Phi Mu Alpha, and Sigma Alpha Iota National Music Fraternities, holds membership in the Phi Kappa Phi and Pi Kappa Lambda National Honor Societies, and serves on the Advisory Board for the Vivre Musicale chamber music society.